-Latest Advertiser Complains About iOS 14 Anti-Tracking Feature - The Mac Observer
+Instagram is Latest Complaint Against iOS 14 Anti-Tracking Feature - The Mac Observer

 Targeted advertising is a pyramid scheme.
 I’ve heard plenty of people complain about “I’m seeing ads for something I already bought” implying that these advertising algorithms just need to get better at prediction.
 They never will; it’s the ultimate goal-post-shifting.
 These ads are being targeted towards people who are the most likely to buy the product in the first place.

 I know people are getting sick of the subscription world that Apple is driving towards.
 I’ve been annoyed at times, too.
-But aside from a return to old-fashioned banner ads, it’s currently best way to support your local businesses and creators.
+But aside from a return to old-fashioned banner ads, I think it’s currently the best way to support your local businesses and creators.
 Pay for content.